-- CS5 (i) states that the visual and recreational amenities of the Green Belt will be preserved which supports the HUDU evidence. - Opening up parts of the Green Belt for new residential or employment development may have the effect of improving access to some areas of the borough for physical activity and recreation.
+- CS5 (i) states that the visual and recreational amenities of the Green Belt will be preserved which supports the HUDU evidence. - Opening up parts of the Green Belt for new residential or employment development may have the effect of improving access to some areas of the Borough for physical activity and recreation.

 CS5(ii) indicates that a review of current Green Belt boundaries could lead to release of sites for housing development to meet future needs.
-Whilst this may contribute to the provision of adequate and affordable housing to meet need within the borough, the potential impact on opportunities for physical activity and recreation (and other issues such as biodiversity and climate change issues e.g. flooding) may be significant.
+Whilst this may contribute to the provision of adequate and affordable housing to meet need within the Borough, the potential impact on opportunities for physical activity and recreation (and other issues such as biodiversity and climate change issues e.g. flooding) may be significant.

-- That the Preferred Option be amended to highlight that a separate Health Impact Assessment could be undertaken on schemes which involve major development propoals on any 'Reserved' or 'Safeguarded' Location within the Green Belt, and that the recommendations of the HIA are incorporated within any development. - That new development within any 'Reserved' or 'Safeguarded' Locations should retain or encourage access to adjacent open/rural areas (e.g. footpaths) and preserve as many natural features of the original character of the landscape as possible (e.g. tree-lines and hedgerows). - To recognise that the Green Belt land is sometimes not perceived as an area which can be used for physical activity/recreation and therefore there are opportunities for colleagues within planning/regeneration and public health should work together to encourage more use of these areas and open space in general within Knowsley, also accounting for environmental considerations.
+- That the Policy be amended to highlight that a separate Health Impact Assessment could be undertaken on schemes which involve major development proposals on any 'Reserved' or 'Safeguarded' Location within the Green Belt, and that the recommendations of the HIA are incorporated within any development. - Comment: CS5 is not considered the appropriate place to introduce a requirement for HIAs which may also apply to larger sites within the urban area.
+As mentioned previously, Health Impact Assessment has been recognised within the Core Strategy as a tool to assess future development in CS2. - Further recommendations: That criteria is required to govern where HIA would be applied and this will fall within guidance separate to the Core Strategy. - That new development within any 'Reserved' or 'Safeguarded' Locations should retain or encourage access to adjacent open/rural areas (e.g. footpaths) and preserve as many natural features of the original character of the landscape as possible (e.g. tree-lines and hedgerows). - Comment: This has been noted.
+Detailed policies within the Local Plan: Site Allocations and Development Policies will identify the issues developers should consider when making a planning application.
+Detailed guidance is also provided in the Ensuring a Choice of Travel SPD which will ensure adequate provision is made for working and cycling. - Further recommendations: Public Health to be involved in further consultation to develop Site Allocations and Development Policies. - To recognise that the Green Belt land is sometimes not perceived as an area which can be used for physical activity/recreation and therefore there are opportunities for colleagues within planning/regeneration and public health to work together to encourage more use of these areas and open space in general within Knowsley, also accounting for environmental considerations.
+Comment: This has been noted.